 The last time these two teams met, senior guard Karvel Anderson scored a career-high 36 points.
 Robert Morris didn't need such a herculean-effort from Anderson on Thursday.
-Junior guard/forward Lucky Jones and sophomore forward Stephan Hawkins reached double-figures by halftime, along with Anderson.
+Junior guard/forward Lucky Jones and sophomore forward Stephan Hawkins both reached double-figures by halftime, along with Anderson.

 Hawkins scored the first seven points for RMU, and they led 13 - 5 going into the first media timeout.
 Sacred Heart couldn't solve the Colonials' 2-3 zone and missed some looks around the basket early.
 The Pioneers didn't make a two-point basket until the 11:16 mark, and didn't make a shot around the basket until the 9:47 mark.

-The Pioneers never got closer than 22 points for the rest of the game.
+SHU never got closer than 22 points for the rest of the game.
 RMU led by as many as 32 points in the second half, and often converted turnovers into layups.
 The Colonials got 14 points off turnovers in the second half, and finished with 19 in the game.

 Sacred Heart was led by Montes who scored 23 points on 8-12 shooting, including 3-7 on three-pointers.
 Junior point guard Phil Gaetano finished with a game-high 10 assists, but was only 1-7 from the field.